 And my usage of the word “tiny” was no exaggeration.
 Although three quaint bedrooms and one bathroom served our small family of four perfectly; we soon realized that not all of our furniture we had acquired in our 5 years of marriage would clear the doors - including my custom-made bed frame and the baby’s rocking chair.

 The larger pieces of furniture ended up in storage and we resorted to placing our mattress on top of the box springs on the floor.
 And the rocking chair that wouldn’t clear the baby’s bedroom door?
 Well, the only spot we could find for that was right outside the kitchen!

 Now, the galley kitchen served its purpose even with its 15” of usable counter space and the random spot for the sink in between two doorways.

 With no dishwasher and absolutely no room for one, I found my place at the kitchen sink.
 Night after night after night.

-It was a season of shaping and molding for Jeremiah and I, and much of it happened for me over a sinkful of dirty dishes and hot water and soap.
+It was a season of shaping and molding for Jeremiah and I, and much of it happened for me over a sinkful of dirty dishes and hot, soapy water.

 I remember approaching 2013 with an extremely short list:

 Every day I will do my dishes and hug and kiss my boys.